Historic spring, cabin undetected near busy W.Va. expressway interchange

 The cabin was enveloped in clapboard in the late 1800s, as seen in the 1970s.
 (Photo courtesy Phillip Davis)

 Every generation also brought changes to the landscape.
-When first built, the cabin looked out on a dusty wagon road, an old Virginian turnpike that traveled 70 miles between two small courthouse villages (that of Raleigh County at Beckleyville, now , and that of Logan County at Aracoma, now ).
+When first built, the cabin looked out on a dusty wagon road.
+This old Virginian turnpike traveled 70 miles between two small courthouse villages (Raleigh County at Beckleyville, now , and Logan County at Aracoma, now ).

 Variously known as the Logan Road and Guyandotte Turnpike, it wandered east-to-west through the rugged Cumberland Mountains between the waters of the New and Guyandotte rivers.
 It might have been used as early as the 1770s and could have been part of an earlier Native American trail.

 During the , troop movements virtually destroyed the roads in what became the new state of West Virginia.
-However, by the turn of the century, such as that which led past the Phipps home were passable if muddy during the wet months.
+However, by the turn of the century, such as those leading past the Phipps home were passable if muddy during the wet months.

 Advertisement